Skip to Content

 Backstitching Curved Seams and Corners

-Use your sewing machine’s needle-down function for better control.
+Use your machine’s needle-down function for control.

 Alternatives to Backstitching on Sewing Machine